DataDog/hiring-engineers/answers.md

 * Bonus question: In your own words, what is the Agent?

 The Datadog Agent is software that runs on a user's servers and lets users monitor, visualize, and manage data in one place.
-It has three components: 1. the collector, which is responsible for gathering system and application metrics from the machine once every 15 seconds; 2.
+It has four main components: 1. the collector, which is responsible for gathering system and application metrics from the machine once every 15 seconds; 2.
 DogStatsD, a backend server to which the user can send custom application metrics; 3. the forwarder, which transfers to Datadog data from both DogStatsD and the collector; and 4.
 SupervisorD, which is responsible for keeping processes 1-3 up and running.

 * Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.